Cop suspended for fraudulently obtaining bank documents

 Later, Mogul filed a right to information (RTI) petition to ascertain whether Agripada police station authorities were investigating any case against him.

-Mogul filed the complaint under sections 419 (punishment for cheating by personation) 420 (cheating) 465 (punishment for forgery), 467 (forgery of valuable security, will) 468 (forgery for purpose of cheating) 471 (using as genuine a forged document or electronic record), 120-B (punishment for criminal conspiracy) of the Indian Penal Code (IPC) against his wife, her advocate and API Sutar at Azad Maidan police station after he found that no case was registered against him at Agripada police station.
+Mogul filed the complaint under sections 419 (punishment for cheating by personation), 420 (cheating), 465 (punishment for forgery), 467 (forgery of valuable security, will), 468 (forgery for purpose of cheating), 471 (using as genuine a forged document or electronic record), 120-B (punishment for criminal conspiracy) of the Indian Penal Code (IPC) against his wife, her advocate and Sutar at Azad Maidan police station after he found that no case was registered against him at Agripada police station.